 This unique program combines top Penn State faculty in the field of EA with a research expert in business-technology from Forrester, a widely respected global research and advisory firm.
 This collaboration provides a synergy of knowledge, experience, and perspectives that creates measurable business value for you and your organization.

-Program Faculty Director, ,Associate Dean for Professional Master’s Programs, Smeal College of Business; Strategic Director of the Center for Enterprise Architecture, College of Information Sciences and Technology, Penn State; Founding President, The Federation for Enterprise Architecture Professional Organizations (FEAPO)
+Program Faculty Director, ,Associate Dean for Professional Master’s Programs and Clinical Professor of Management Information Systems, Smeal College of Business; Strategic Director of the Center for Enterprise Architecture, Penn State; Founding President, The Federation for Enterprise Architecture Professional Organizations (FEAPO)